-If a family member has been detained by immigration or customs officials and you need help to find your loved one, please contact our office and request a free consultation.
+If a family member has been detained by immigration or customs officials and you need help to find your loved one, please contact our office and request a consultation.
 Don't wait to defend your right to pursue the American Dream.
 Se habla espanol.
 Nous parlons française.
 Nos falamos.

 Deportation Defense & Detention FAQ's

 Who Can Be Deported?

 Any person who is not a citizen of the United States may be deported.
 For example, people on tourist, student or business VISAs, refugees and asylees, Green Card holders, and Lawful Permanent Residents and individuals who have been granted Temporary Permanent Status (TPS) all may be deported.

 If I was Previously Deported, am I Able to Return to the United States?